 Additionally, not all projects may be suitable for a natural channel design approach.
 Project constraints may preclude a pure natural channel design approach, particularly in urban settings.
-However, natural channel design elements may still potentially be incorporated into designs.
+However, some functional lift may be achieved through stream restoration methods based on the goals established for a project.
+A framework for setting project goals and objectives is discussed in

+Section 8.1.
 Project goals and constraints must be carefully considered when using the approaches presented in this SOP.

-This SOP is a living document that will be updated based on lessons learned from completed projects, and as applied research is completed and progresses.
+This SOP is a living document that will be updated based on lessons learned from completed projects, and as applied research progresses and is completed.
 The sections that follow provide guidance and criteria for developing and performing regional curves, reference reach surveys, geomorphic assessments, and incorporating natural channel design methods and in-stream structures into projects within SARA's four county jurisdiction of Bexar, Wilson, Karnes, and Goliad counties.